What is the meaning of Jerusalem to Islam?

 The high ceilings and arches date at least from the Ottaman period, and parts of the Souk date from much earlier, as far back as the Roman times.

-Perhaps the most beautiful shuk not far fromis Suq al-Qattanin, the market of the cotton merchants.
+The most beautiful shuk is Suq al-Qattanin, the market of the cotton merchants.

 Sometimes called the Suq of Amir Tankaz al-Nasiri, this ancient market is a covered bazaar with pillars and and a beautiful, arched tile roof.